Ano Gerakari

 Ano Gerakari (Άνω Γερακάρι) is a hilltop village and a community in the municipal unit of Alykes on the island of Zakynthos, Greece.
-In 2011 its population was 176 for the village and 709 for the community, which includes the villages Alonia and Kastelia.
+The community includes the villages Alonia and Kastelia.
 Ano Gerakari is adjacent to the northwest of Meso Gerakari, 4 km east of Katastari and 9 km northwest of Zakynthos city.
 It suffered great damage from the 1953 Ionian earthquake.

-With 526 inhabitants in 2011, Alonia is the largest village of the community.
+Alonia is the largest village of the community.
 It lies northwest of Ano Gerakari, at the foot of the hill.